 One of the core mandates of the Office of the Dean of Students is to support needy students who are not able to raise their fees and take care of their upkeep while on campus.
-Financial Aid Services come in handy to support the needy students in partnership with different donors, philanthropists and well-wishers.
-The Financial Aid Office handles fundraising and resource mobilization for grants, bursaries and scholarships, needy students' assessment and counseling and coordination of the work-study program.
+Financial Aid Services come in handy to support the needy students in partnership with different donors, philanthropists and well-

+Disability Liaison Services are also wishers.
+The Financial Aid Office handles spearheaded by the Office of the Dean of fundraising and resource mobilization for students varying from sign language grants, bursaries and scholarships, needy interpretation services, organizing transport students' assessment and counseling and for students with disability, sourcing for coordination of the work-study program.